 In The Truth Revealed Lucius Malfoy looks visibly ill when it appears that Voldemort is torturing Harry to death in front of Dumbledore.
 "Lucius could torture any adult without flinching, but when it came to children... he hated it, as did most of the Death Eaters, especially those with children of their own.
 Voldemort himself didn't like it, but this case was difference.
 Very different."

-In When the Boat Comes In it was mentioned that due to Lucius Malfoy's standards prohibiting him from killing children and Muggles, Voldemort sent him on assassination missions and nothing else during the first wizarding war.
+In When the Boat Comes In it's mentioned that due to Lucius Malfoy's standards prohibiting him from killing children and Muggles, Voldemort sent him on assassination missions and nothing else during the first wizarding war.